Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Proof of Lemma

 So $ -2 $ is a repeated eigenvalue, $ L_{ki} - 1 $ times.
 The equation for the remaining two roots can be written as

 Necessary and sufficient conditions for both roots of this quadratic to be negative are

-first of which is always true, since $ a > 0 $.The second one can be ensured by making $ \eta $ small enough, since $ a $ is bounded away from zero and magnitude of $ C $ is bounded from above.
+the first of which is always true, since $ a > 0 $.
+The second one can be ensured by making $ \eta $ small enough, since $ a $ is bounded away from zero and the magnitude of $ C $ is bounded from above.

-Hence we have shown the Hessian $ H $ to be negative definite for $ \eta $ chosen to be small enough. \end{proof}
+Hence the Hessian $ H $ is shown to be negative definite for $ \eta $ chosen to be small enough. \end{proof}